-- the age, planting or sowing date
+- The age, planting or sowing date

-- the plant size and overall appearance, since samples deteriorate in transit
+- The plant size and overall appearance, since samples deteriorate in transit

-- if diseased, the distribution of symptoms and when they were first seen
+- If diseased, the distribution of symptoms and when they were first seen

-- notes on the planting site (e.g. in a greenhouse, a pot outside, or in open ground, in sheltered, windy, damp, dry, shady or sunny conditions, on heavy or sandy soil).
+- Notes on the planting site (e.g. in a greenhouse, a pot outside, or in open ground, in sheltered, windy, damp, dry, shady or sunny conditions, on heavy or sandy soil).

-- details of watering are useful
+- Details of watering are useful

-- notes of any chemicals or fertilisers that have been applied, and soil pH (please note RHS Gardening Advice and the RHS soil analysis service are unable to test for chemicals or other contaminants in soil).
+- Notes of any chemicals or fertilisers that have been applied, and soil pH (please note RHS Gardening Advice and the RHS soil analysis service are unable to test for chemicals or other contaminants in soil).

-For email enquiries, clear digital images embedded or as jpeg attachments are helpful, but please note we are unable to access memory sticks, CDs or public sharing websites.
+Clear photo prints are helpful, but please note we are unable to access memory sticks, CDs or public sharing websites.